-St. John is part of the US Virgin Islands and a popular destination for yacht charters.
-Charter guests enjoy visiting St. John for its natural wonders, including 35+ beaches and a national park.
+St. John is part of the US Virgin Islands and a popular destination for luxury yacht charters.
+St John yacht charter guests enjoy visiting St. John for its natural wonders, including 35+ beaches and a national park.

-Present day St. John is known as the “Beverly Hills” of the Caribbean, an exclusive island destination with breathtaking beaches, lush coastal land and world-famous coral reefs.
+Present-day St. John is known as the “Beverly Hills” of the Caribbean, an exclusive yacht charter destination with breathtaking beaches, lush coastal land, and world-famous coral reefs.
 Much of St. John’s natural wonders are preserved in a vast National Park that covers two-thirds of the island.
-Spas, hiking, water sports and shopping are just some of the activities that make St. John a wonderful addition to your Virgin Islands yacht charter itinerary.
+Spas, hiking, water sports, and shopping are just some of the activities that make St. John a wonderful addition to your Virgin Islands yacht charter itinerary.

 Virgin Islands National Park

 Virgin Islands National Park is so much more than just its valleys, hills, trails and beaches … it is a record of St. John’s complex history dating back over a thousand years.
 The Archaeology Program is giving context to the intricate relationship between indigenous Caribbean cultures, European colonial powers, and the Africans brought to the island.
 St. John is known for hiking, and Virgin Islands National Park has over 20 trails to choose from for hikers of all levels.

 For those seeking a casual stroll, accessible boardwalks will take you through historic ruins, salt ponds, and a bird viewing deck.
 Looking for a more challenging hike?
 Follow the Reef Bay Trail to the petroglyphs and the old Sugar Mill.
 The park also features the Virgin Islands Coral Reef National Monument, which includes federal submerged lands that support an intricate system of coral reefs, mangrove forests and seagrass beds.